Site icon DataFlair

 Types of Annotations in Java

 The main design is to mark an annotation in Java.
-These Java annotations contain no individuals and don’t comprise any information.
+However, these Java annotations contain no individual and don’t comprise any information.
 Along these lines, its quality as a comment is adequate.
-Since, marker interface contains no individuals, just deciding if it is available or missing is adequate. @Override is a case of Marker Annotation.
+Since the marker interface contains no individuals, just deciding if it is available or missing is adequate. @Override is a case of Marker Annotation.

 Example: – @TestAnnotation()

 These annotations contain just a single part and permit a shorthand type of determining the estimation of the part.
-We just need to indicate the incentive for that part when the comment is connected and don’t have to determine the name of the part.
-However, to utilize this shorthand, the name of the part should value.
+Thus, we just need to indicate the incentive for that part when the comment is connected, and we don’t have to determine the name of the part.
+However, to utilize this shorthand, the name of the part should be valued.

 They contain multiple values, pairs, data members, etc.